 The shardingkey and supershardingkey parameters, if specified, are expected to be a sequence of values which will be used to identify the database shard to connect to.
-Currently only strings are supported for the key values.
+The key values can be strings, numbers, bytes or dates.

 SessionPool.busy

 This read-only attribute returns the number of sessions currently acquired.